BiCapitalization/archibald/README.md

-# Archie - Hugo theme
+# Archibald - Hugo theme
-Archie is a minimal and clean theme for hugo with a markdown-ish UI.
+Archibald is a minimal and clean theme for hugo with a markdown-ish UI.

 Forked from [Athul's Archie theme](https://github.com/athul/archie)